Jeffrey Wager, M.D.

 Dr. Radding did his postdoctoral studies at the MacArthur Center for Molecular Parasitology at Yale University School of Medicine, focusing on the biology of Pneumocystis carinii and Trypanosoma and their ability to escape immune clearance.
 He received his doctorate in Biological Chemistry at Indiana University and his baccalaureate in Chemistry at Boston University.

 Jeffrey Radding, Ph.D.

 Manager, Business Developmentben.perrone(at)enbiotix-dot-com

-Benjamin Perrone has over eight years of biomedical research, development, and translation experience.
+Benjamin Perrone has over ten years of biomedical research, development, and translation experience.
 Before joining EnBiotix, he worked as Senior Associate, New Ventures in the Boston University Office of Technology Development, where he helped spin out six NewCos built around Boston University technologies in the life sciences, med tech, and healthcare I.T. spaces, and built a new application and evaluation process for the Ignition gap funding award program, with templates later incorporated by the BU Coulter Foundation Award and by the NSF SBIR program.

 He is also a Program Leader at the Boston chapter of the Startup Leadership Program, an angel-sponsored training program for outstanding startup founders and innovators, and splits his free time between kite-surfing and bridge.
 He received his Ph.D. in Biomedical Engineering from Boston University, and a B.A. with Honors in Physics from the University of Chicago.